The information provided here includes:

 - Space and availability on the train, i.e. designated space with restraints.

 Some train types are more accessible to people using wheelchairs and mobility scooters than others.
-Our ability to provide services to people using wheelchairs and mobility scooters differs depending on which line and which train type you are travelling on.
+Our ability to provide services to people using wheelchairs and mobility devices differs depending on which line and which train type you are travelling on.

 - Awarua Street